ryuta-messi/ryuta-messi/README.md

-### Hi there 👋
+### Hello 👀

 Here are some ideas to get you started:

 - 🌱 I’m currently learning NLP at NAIST
 - ⚡ Fun fact: ...
-If you like water, you already like 72% of me.
+If you like water, you already like 72% of me